Jason5Lee/post-project/backend/api-document/post.md

 - Errors related to invalid page.
 - Errors related to invalid page size.
 - `CREATOR_NOT_FOUND`: `404 Not Found`, the specified creator does not exist.
+- `SEARCH_NOT_IMPLEMENTED`: `501 Not Implemented`, the search function is not implemented in this service.